joshjennings98/joshjennings98.github.io/README.md

 ## To Do

+- Make work with things other than linux.
+- Make work with arbitrary pages, not just about, projects, experience etc.
+- Add doctypes and type annotations.
-- Make work with links to other site pages
+- Make work with links to other site pages.
-- Add header and footer stuff
+- Add header and footer stuff.
-- Make work with local images
+- Make work with local images.